Australia approves ban on social media for under-16s – DW – 11/28/2024

 A trial of methods to enforce the measure will start in January with the ban to take effect in a year.

+The House has yet to endorse opposition amendments made in the Senate.

-Australia's major parties all supported the bill, with Prime Minister Anthony Albanese saying young Australians should be "off their phones and onto the footy and cricket field, the tennis and netball courts, in the swimming pool."
+Australia's major parties, however, all supported the bill, with Prime Minister Anthony Albanese saying young Australians should be "off their phones and onto the footy and cricket field, the tennis and netball courts, in the swimming pool."

+Platforms would not be allowed to compel users to provide government-issued ID or digital identification through a government system.
+Underage users and their parents will not be punished for any violations.

-However, some, including Green Party senator Sarah Hanson-Young blasted the bill, saying it "is boomers trying to tell young people how the internet should work."
+Some, including Green Party senator Sarah Hanson-Young, blasted the bill, saying it "is boomers trying to tell young people how the internet should work."

-"It's also obvious that the people who have drafted and fought for the particular elements of this Bill actually have no idea how young people engage with the internet.
+"It's also obvious that the people who have drafted and fought for the particular elements of this Bill actually have no idea how young people engage with the internet," she added.

-Sunita Bose, managing director of the digital industry body DIGI, mentioned that more details on how the rules will be enforced need to be provided.
+Sunita Bose, managing director of the digital industry body DIGI, said more details on how the rules will be enforced need to be provided.

 "We have the bill but we don't have guidance from the Australian government around what are the right methods that a whole host of services subject to this law will need to employ."